zachlatta/meta/applications/google_rise_2016.md

 community of leaders around the globe.

-Our clubs have gone on to host hackathons with hundreds of participants, build games to destigmatize sex education, and bring coding education to traditionally underserved and underrepresented communities.
+Our clubs have gone on to host hackathons with hundreds of participants, build projects to impact their local communities, and bring coding education to traditionally underserved and underrepresented communities.

 **Organization Legal Status (if other please state)**